jundalisay/superb/content/en/research/einstein/relativity/section-28.md

 According to GR, on the other hand, by application of arbitrary substitutions of the Gauss variables `x1, x2, x3, x4,` the equations must pass over into equations of the same form.
 This is because every transformation (not only the Lorentz transformation) corresponds to the transition of one Gauss co-ordinate system into another.

-If we want to adhere to our old-school 3D view of things, then we can characterise the development which is being undergone by GR as=  Special relativity works <!-- has  reference to Galileian domains, i.e. to those in which --> where no gravitational fields exist.
+If we want to adhere to our old-school 3D view of things, then we can characterise the development which is being undergone by GR as: Special relativity works <!-- has  reference to Galileian domains, i.e. to those in which --> where no gravitational fields exist.

 In this way, a Galileian reference-body serves as body of reference, i.e. a rigid body the state of motion of which is so chosen that the Galileian law of the uniform rectilinear motion of “isolated” material points holds relatively to it.